DUBAI TRAVEL TIPS: DOS AND DON'TS

 The Shoes That Fit - Ladies.
 Some bouncers around town can be selective in who they let in.
 Heels can be a dealbreaker.
 Gentlemen.
 Odds are not in your favor either.
 Sneakers can also be frowned upon.
 And 'Prada' sneakers don't count.

-The Late Night Bites - For those unable tor resist a late night bite after an eve out, there are a couple of good casual places to ask your cab to stop by on the way home that are open 24/7 or until 4AM.
+The Late Night Bites - For those unable tor resist a late night bite after an eve out, there are many great casual places to ask your cab to stop by that are open 24/7 or until 4AM.

 The Photography - There are some areas in Dubai where photography is prohibited.
 Those are usually embassies, airports, or security facilities.
 Just make sure you look out for signs or ask if in doubt!

-The Sky Dive - If you plan on hugging the blue sky when you get here and have or have not done this before, make sure you book well in advance (1 to 2 months) as seats or in this case, no seats fill up quick.
+The Sky Dive - If you plan on hugging the blue sky when you get here and have or have not done this before, make sure you book well in advance (1 to 2 months) as spots fill up quick.
 Also, if you plan on doing this solo, SkyDive Dubai has a minimum number of jumps (300 or 500 jumps) and a couple of other requirements you can find on their website here.